 “In the evenings, you could drink the maximum amount of beers – approximately 10 to 12 – and then make your way to the mess hall to get dinner before it closed, then eating ice cream on your way back to your room and going to sleep,” he revealed.

 “I was overweight and wanted to do something about it so I thought either the lap band or try old school exercise.”

 Jay’s wife signed him up to a 5-week challenge at ETS Compound in Rockhampton, a functional training gym with different high-intensity classes which go for around 40 minutes.
 He also had a food program catered specifically for him.

 At the start of the challenge, he stepped on an Evolt 360, and was blown away with the intricacies of how it all worked.

 “Before the challenge, I’d never undertaken a body scan before,” he said.

 “Just getting an overall guide about my body was interesting.
 It’s quite unbelievable how it all works, especially the breakdown of all the muscles, the skeletal muscle mass, water components and the fats breakdown.”

 Jay had a strict diet he had to adhere to.
-Food consisted of everyday items but with a lot of variety such as different meats and vegetables, eggs, nuts and yoghurts.
+Food consisted of everyday items but with a lot of variety such as different meats and vegetables, eggs, nuts and yogurts.
 His daily limit was about 1650 calories and he was encouraged to eat the same foods for 7 days and then change to the next foods the following week.

 “I didn’t require any food apps during the challenge, but supplements I took included protein powders, BCAAs, ZMAs and pre-workouts,” he explained.